Frequently Asked Questions About Music Lessons

-No. We have found in our many years of teaching, that group lessons are a terrible way way to learn an instrument.
-We specialize in private lessons for this very reasons.
+No. We have found in our many years of teaching, that group lessons are a terrible way to learn an instrument.
+We specialize in private lessons for this very reason.
 Group lessons are a great business model, with more students in a class with a single teacher, but a terrible music education model.

 We do offer semi private guitar and ukulele lessons for parent/child siblings/friends types of situations.

 Can we take music lessons every other week instead of every week?

 At first this might seem like a good idea, but we have tried this in the past and we do not offer it.
 If you miss a lesson, it would be almost month before you saw your music teacher again.
 It is really important that the teacher checks your progress and corrects your form every week.
 We have found attending weekly music lessons will enhance the learning momentum and generate mastering a skill more quickly.